appc/spec/SPEC.md

 #### Container Runtime Manifest

+A container executes a pod.
-A container executes one or more apps with shared PID namespace, network namespace, mount namespace, IPC namespace and UTS namespace.
+A pod consists of one or more apps with shared PID namespace, network namespace, mount namespace, IPC namespace and UTS namespace.
 Each app will start chrooted into its own unique read-write rootfs before execution.
-The definition of the container is a list of apps that should be launched together, along with isolators that should apply to the entire container.
+The definition of the container is a list of apps that should be launched together (typically, resolved from a pod manifest), along with isolators that should apply to the entire container, and any annotations added by the executor.
 This is codified in a [Container Runtime Manifest](#container-runtime-manifest-schema).

 This example container will use a set of three apps: